EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 ## Automated Coordinate Generator

-As distinct from a circular route, the run followed what you wouuld call an out-and-back route, starting from a desired location, travelling to a midway checkpoint, followed by retracing your steps and eventually finishing where you started.
-Therefore my data points only represented half of the route and I had to add a reversed set of the coordinates to the end.
+As I didn't run in a loop, the run followed what you would call an 'out-and-back' route.
+Simply put, I ran to a midway point and then ran back, retracing my steps.
+Therefore my new coordinate data points only represented half of the route and I had to append a reversed set of the coordinates to the end of the original set, hense simulating the out-and-back path I had taken.
 To save time I used python.
-To view the code in its entirety click - or right click to open tab - the following link: [Out and Back Data Reversing py File](src/outandback-reverse.py)
+To view the code in its entirety click - or right click to open tab - the following link: [Out and Back Data Reversing Python File](src/outandback-reverse.py)

-The following is a Portion of the File with Narritive Comments:
+The following is a portion of the file with narrative comments:

 ```python
 # Define input and output file names